WordPress/performance/docs/Releasing-the-plugin.md

 - load.php
 - readme.txt

+In addition to those locations, do a global search and replace across the entire codebase to replace any occurrence of `n.e.x.t` with the version number.
+This ensures any code annotated with the "next" release will now have its proper version number on it.

 ### Update translation strings

 The module headers from the plugin have to be translated using a separate `module-i18n.php` file which can be automatically generated and updated.
 Run `npm run translations` to update the file to reflect the latest available modules.